AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 There are two ways to look at how much car insurance you need.
-The first is to consider the state minimum requirements.
-The second is to consider how much protection you need to avoid lawyers targeting your personal assets.
-Let’s look at the considerations that go into figuring out how much car insurance you need.
+The first is to consider your state’s minimum legal requirements.
+The second is to consider how much protection you can afford to pay out of pocket in the event of an accident.
+Remember, minimum coverage only pays for the other party’s injuries and damages (not your own), and may not cover the full cost of an accident.

 Video: How Much Car Insurance Do I Need?